-Bit rate indicates video output only, audio is not included.
+\ Bit rate indicates video output only, audio is not included.

-Movie recording is interrupted if the maximum recording time per movie, 29 min.
+\Movie recording is interrupted if the maximum recording time per movie, 29 min.
 59 sec., is exceeded.
 (Time is different for High Frame Rate movies.)

+\ 8K movie recording (RAW, DCI, UHD) has restrictions on possible recording time due to the temperature rise.
+Max possible recording time is approx. 20 min. (at room temperature).

+\ 4K 60 p movie cropped recording has restrictions on possible recording time due to the temperature rise.
+Max possible recording time is approx. 25 min. (at room temperature).
-However, depending on the shooting conditions or shooting environment, if the camera's inner temperature rises, recordable time may further become shorter.
-Sound is not recorded for approx. the last two frames when the compression method for movie recording quality is IPB or IPB Light (audio: AAC) or [🛄 : Audio compression] is set to [Enable].

-The video and sound may be slightly out of sync when movies are played back in Windows.
+\ Sound is not recorded for approx. the last two frames when the compression method for movie recording quality is IPB or IPB Light (audio: AAC) or [, 1, : Audio compression] is set to [Enable].
+Moreover, the video and sound may be slightly out of sync when movies are played back in Windows.

-Card performance requirements (Movie recording) [Write/Read out speed]
+Card performance requirements (Movie recording) [Write/read speed]